 Food and Gut Brain Health

-If instead of a rabbit hole, Alice, went down a big journey inside the gut and all the way up to the brain, what do you think she would have found?
-Perhaps some blueberries boosting concentration or walnuts reversing age-related cognitive decline or maybe even the bad-breadth king, garlic that is actually the gut and brain’s friend.
+If instead of a rabbit hole, Alice, went down a big journey inside the brain, what do you think she would have found?
+Perhaps some blueberries boosting concentration or walnuts reversing age-related cognitive decline or maybe even the bad-breadth king, garlic that is actually the brain’s friend.

-We fuel our gut and our brain with the food we eat.
+We fuel our brain with the food we eat.

 The foods that we eat are also closely linked to our gut health which in turn influences the health of our brain.
 After the brain, the gut microbes contain the largest number of neurons in the body that are in constant communication with the brain through the brain-gut axis.
 There is a connection between the food we eat, the types of bacteria produced in our gut, and how these bacteria produce compounds that communicate with the brain.
 It is the presence of good versus the bad bacteria that affects our brain’s functions.